union-imgcross icon

 3. the employee's function or nature of work;

-4. the length of the employee's normal working day or week;
+4. the length of the employee's typical working day or week;

 5. the initial base salary and any other pay components, holidays, and applicable notice periods;